Version: 19.0.2 | Published: 23 Jan 2026 | Updated: 33 days ago

 Format and Standards

-Vocabulary Encoding Schemes:
+Vocabulary Encoding Scheme:

 - OPCS4